Kedarnath Temple: 2013 floods

+A breathtaking 2026 morning view of Kedarnath Temple.

 Administration

+Following the partition of Garhwal in 1815 at the close of the Anglo-Nepalese War, Kedarnath fell within directly ruled British Garhwal along with Badrinath.
+The two were the region's most prominent temples and the principal sources of pilgrim revenue available to the British administration, while the neighbouring princely state of Tehri Garhwal retained the then-undeveloped sites of Gangotri and Yamunotri.

-The temple was included in the Uttar Pradesh State Government Act No. 30/1948 as Act no. 16,1939, which came to be known as Shri Badarinath and Shri Kedarnath Mandir Act.
+Badrinath was included in the Uttar Pradesh State Government Act No. 30/1948 as Act no. 16,1939, and the committee subsequently extended its remit to Kedarnath and other temples in the area.
 The committee nominated by the state government administers both temples.
-The act was modified in 2002 by the Uttarakhand State Government, which provisioned adding additional committee members including government officials and a vice-chairman.
+The act was modified in 2002 by the Uttarakhand State Government with the formation of Uttarakhand as the 27th State.
+It provisioned adding additional committee members including government officials and a vice-chairman.
 There are a total of seventeen members in the board; three selected by the Uttarakhand Legislative Assembly, one member each selected by the District Councils of Chamoli, Pauri Garhwal, Tehri Garhwal and Uttarkashi districts, and ten members nominated by the Government of Uttarakhand.
 On the religious side, there is a Rawal (chief priest) and three other priests: Naib Rawal, Acharya/Dharmadhikari and Vedpathi.
 The administrative structure of the temple consists of a chief executive officer who executes the orders from the state government.
 A deputy chief executive officer, two OSDs, an executive officer, an account officer, a temple officer, and a publicity officer assist the chief executive officer.

+In 2019 the Uttarakhand government enacted the Char Dham Devasthanam Management Act, which displaced the temple committee and vested authority over Kedarnath, Badrinath, Gangotri, Yamunotri and 49 other temples in a single statewide board chaired by the Chief Minister.
+The Uttarakhand High Court upheld the Act in July 2020, holding that the board's authority was confined to the administration and management of temple properties.
+The Act was opposed by temple priests and their supporters, among them a Kedarnath tirth purohit who wrote to Prime Minister Narendra Modi in his own blood; the state government withdrew it in November 2021.